Issue 3.8 | June 2012

 As I’ve written elsewhere, a leader’s responsibilities lie in two directions: the first is external, to the cause she represents, and the second is internal, to the team dedicated to achieve that cause.
 Any power given to a leader is for the fulfillment of these two responsibilities.
 In turn, these two domains of responsibility break down into four integrated fundamentals of leadership, and they are all to do with power: with tapping it, focusing it, releasing it and managing it.

-Firstly, a leader is responsible to foster a collective and precise understanding of her organization’s unique identity – it’s soul.
+Firstly, a leader is responsible to foster a collective and precise understanding of her organization’s Strategic Centre – in more vivid language, its Soul.
 For it is from its unique set of skills, insights, cultural traits and resources that the organization has anything of distinctive value to offer.
 The source of your organization’s power is its corporate soul.

 Together, the four dimensions of leadership work in concert to ensure the successful movement of leaders and their teams from conviction (about what matters most and what they have to offer to what matters most) to action to achievement.